Observational constraints on the origin of the elements. V. Non-LTE abundance ratios of [Ni/Fe] in Galactic stars and enrichment by sub-Chandrasekhar mass SNe: Methods

 \subsection{Chemical Evolution Model}

-In this work we use the two-zone GCE model \texttt{OMEGA+}\footnote{Publicly available at https://github.com/becot85/JINAPyCEE} \citep{Cote2017,Cote2018b} chosen for its high flexibility regarding the treatment of chemical enrichment sources.
+In this work we use the two-zone GCE model \texttt{OMEGA+}\footnote{Publicly available at https://github.com/becot85/JINAPyCEE} \citep{Cote2017,Cote2018a}, which is chosen for its high flexibility regarding the treatment of chemical enrichment sources.
 The model is conceptually similar to other widely-used analytical GCE models \citep[e.g.][]{Tinsley1980, Matteucci1986, Matteucci2004, Chiappini1997, Kobayashi2000, Gibson2003, Prantzos2008, Yates2013, Rybizki2017, Weinberg2017}.
 In what follows, we provide a compact summary of the basic ingredients of the model.

 \texttt{OMEGA+} supports in- and outflows and its inner region represents a classical open-box, one-zone GCE model without the simplification of instantaneous recycling.
-The initial mass function (IMF) is assumed to follow the \cite{Kroupa2001} prescription, and the star formation rate (SFR) is computed using the Kennicutt-Schmidt law \citep{Kennicutt1998}.
+The initial mass function is assumed to follow the \cite{Kroupa2001} prescription, and the star formation rate is computed using the Kennicutt-Schmidt law \citep{Kennicutt1998}.
 The model furthermore relies on \cite{Heger2010} yields for Pop \uproman{3} stars.
-The yields from asymptotic giant branch (AGB) and massive stars will be discussed in Sect. \ref{subsec:cc-yields}, whereas \snia\ feedback will be described in detail in Sect. \ref{subsec:yields_dtds}.
-We model gas exchange with the circum-galactic medium using a classical, double-exponential inflow-rate that contains an initial burst of star formation with a decay scale of $\rm 0.68 \ Gyr$ and an additional period with a delay of $\rm 1 \ Gyr$ and duration of $\rm 7 \ Gyr$, as proposed by \cite{Chiappini1997}.
-The free parameters of the model are the star-formation efficiency, mass-loading factor, and the infall strength, and they are chosen such that the GCE model reproduces the present-day day observables \citep{Kubryk2015}, including the SFR, gas mass, metallicity and the total rate of \snia\ in agreement with \cite{Cote2019}.
+The yields from asymptotic giant branch (AGB) and massive stars are discussed in Sect. \ref{subsec:cc-yields}, whereas \snia\ yields are described in detail in Sect. \ref{subsec:yields_dtds}.
+We model gas exchange with the circumgalactic medium using a classical, double-exponential inflow-rate that contains an initial burst of star formation with a decay scale of $\rm 0.68 \ Gyr$ and an additional period with a delay of $\rm 1 \ Gyr$ and duration of $\rm 7 \ Gyr$, as proposed by \cite{Chiappini1997}.
+The free parameters of the model are the star-formation efficiency SFE, mass-loading factor, and the infall strength, and they are chosen such that the GCE model reproduces the present-day day observables, including the SFR, gas mass, metallicity, and the total rate of \snia\ \citep{Cote2019}.
 In particular, for the specific model adopted in this work we use $\rm \log{SFE} \sim -9.52$ and a mass-loading factor of $0.5$.
 The influence of model parameters was carefully investigated in our previous studies and will not be repeated here.
 Specifically, the star formation rate, the mass-loading factor, and inflows/outflows were discussed and explored in \citet{Cote2017} and in \citet{Cote2018b}, in the former study against observational constraints and in the latter study within the scope of hydrodynamical simulations of galaxy formation.